-Although there are potentially hundreds of reasons why your La Porte home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
-Identifying them may clarify what a technician means when they address the options for correcting the problem.
-Here are the top five problems that may cause your AC unit to fail.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+While there may be endless reasons why your La Porte home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
+Identifying them may clarify what a technician means when they address the routes for fixing the problem.
+Here are the top five problems that may result in a system’s failure.
+Check out the list below and consider whether your home has any of these issues.
+If so, schedule an HVAC inspection.

 - Your Air Conditioner is Depleting refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+Low refrigerant could indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not working